-Do I need to consider having “Furloughed Workers”?
+What do I need to know regarding “Furloughed Workers”?

 On Friday 20 March, the government announced the Coronavirus Job Retention Scheme (CJRS).
 Under the Scheme, it will be possible for employers (including churches and charities) to be reimbursed some costs where staff are designated “furloughed workers” and meet the terms of the Scheme.